LeiaNH/GFW-tools/README.md

   Summarizes vessel activity within a buffer around animal locations using static GFW daily CSV data.

 - EEZ_monthlyCSV.R
-  Summarizes vessel activity inside an EEZ using static GFW daily CSV data.
+  Summarizes vessel activity inside an EEZ using static GFW monthly CSV data.

 - vessel_ID.R
   Explores different ways to get information on a vessel using its MMSI.